 But then again, Dallas has its fair share of adult milkshakes floating around town and something of this measure should really be left to the experts.
+After all, they have the blenders, PowerWhip chargers, and knowledge required to make the perfect milkshakes.
 That being said here is a roundup of some of my favorite places to get that boozy shake fix.

 – Bourbon & Caramel

 – Mint Chocolate Chip: Vodka, crème de cacao, crème de menthe and Andes mints – Birthday Cakefetti: Cake vodka and sprinkles – Moonshine American Pie: Apple pie moonshine, applie pie filling, bakes pie crust, maple syrup, vodka and kosher salt, grated cinnamon and granola crumble – Dirty Kitchen Sink: Chocolate vodka, pretzels, peanut butter, salt, butterscotch sauce, caramel sauce, chocolate chips, coffee grounds and potato chips – Tipsy Worms & Dirt: Vodka, crushed Oreos and gummy worms

 The Royale Magnificent Burger royaleburgers.com | 3310 Dallas Parkway, Suite 121 (Plano)